-Risk driver Description Potentia I impact Timefra me Direct / Indire ct Likelihoo d Magnitu de of impact Estimated financial implicatio ns Manageme nt method Cost of manageme nt Carbon taxes The South African National Treasury (NT) released the Draft Carbon Tax Bill for comment during 2015.
-Following the consideration of these comments, NT has committed to releasing an updated draft Bill in August/Septem ber 2016.
-Indications are that the tax will be implemented Increased operation al cost Unknown Direct Likely Medium- high The carbon tax proposed in the latest draft policy document is R120/tonne CO2e.
-For AECI which falls in the Chemical Sector a tax-free threshold of 80% may apply.
-Therefore based on the assumption that only AECI believes that the reduction and efficiency opportunities which have been identified for specific sites through the Green Gauge process will achieve energy savings by improved industrial processes The cost of implementin g Green Gauge and the associated energy efficiency projects which have been identified is calculated to be more than R 4 Million.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Carbon taxes The South African National Treasury (NT) released the Draft Carbon Tax Bill for comment during 2015.
+Following the consideration of these comments, NT has committed to releasing an updated draft Bill in August/September 2016.
+Indications are that the tax will be implemented in 2017 to support SA's commitment of reducing greenhouse gas emissions by 34% by 2020 and 42% by 2025 against a business as usual scenario.
+It is anticipated that 80% of emissions will be tax-exempt for chemical industry until 2020 to allow for a smooth transition of businesses within this sector.
+Government has proposed a carbon tax of R120 per tonne of CO2e on scope 1 emissions.
+Not only will AECI be Increased operational cost Unknown Direct Likely Medium- high The carbon tax proposed in the latest draft policy document is R120/tonne CO2e.
+For AECI which falls inthe Chemical Sector a tax-free threshold of 80% may apply.
+Therefore based on the assumption that only scope 1 emissions are taxed and considering a tax-free threshold of 80%, the tax wouldcost AECI approximately R8m.
+This wouldincrease with time as the rate increases and the tax-free thresholds reduce.
+AECI believes that the reduction and efficiency opportunities which have been identified for specific sites through the Green Gauge process will achieve energy savings by improved industrial processes and behavioral changes.
+A significant drive to improve plant performances, enhance pump capacities, use efficient lighting systems, etc. will greatly aid in the reduction of AECI's total carbon footprint and the associated carbon tax.
+The cost of implementing Green Gauge and the associated energy efficiency projects which have been identified is calculated to be more than R 4 Million.